-We have a lot of wonderful mason jar salad recipes on Wholefully, but this Black Bean Fiesta Salad is the one that I go back to time and time again.
+We have a lot of wonderful mason jar salad recipes on Wholefully, but this Vegetarian Taco Salad is the one that I go back to time and time again.

 Why?
 Well, it’s packed full of flavor, and it tends to work really well with all sorts of Mexican, Tex-Mex, and Southwestern flavors.
 We tend to always have some chili, enchiladas, or taco skillet in the fridge—I just pair those leftovers with one of these mason jar salads, and BAM, my lunch for the day is done!
 Adding a salad in a jar is a great way to magically transform ho-hum leftovers into a well-rounded and delicious lunch for the next day.

 Mason jar salads are pre-assembled fresh salads that you can stash in your fridge until lunchtime.
 They are a great meal prep option, and since the flavor varieties are endless, you’ll never get bored.
 If you want to know more, we have a comprehensive post with all the information you need to build a perfect salad in a jar.

 But wait, won’t my salad get all soggy and limp?

 Not if you pack it in the proper order!
 The key to this vegan taco salad in a jar staying fresh and crisp is to keep the liquid ingredients (like the dressing and pico de gallo) away from the greens.
 As long as you keep the jar upright until you are ready to eat, your lettuce should keep its crunch!
 We talk a lot more about properly packing mason jar salads in our big Salad in a Jar 101 post.